 Once that’s settled, I turn my attention to what I need in the air.
 It’s a concise list: a pillow, blanket, quiet + entertainment headphones, water bottle, allergy-safe snacks (“she’s one of those people!”), and something to read.
 Those are the basics non-negotiables.
 But for all of these needs – there are so many options!

 Which ones do I choose for my limited cargo space?
 Read on because I’m sharing what I use and how to buy them right here!

 Travel Essentials List

-> It wasn’t easy to find and fall in love with the items I bring on long flights.
+It wasn’t easy to find and fall in love with the items I bring on long flights.
 I kissed a lot of frogs along the way.
-I’m still kissing them because I have a list of things I plan on purchasing after:
+I’m still kissing them because, on top of the one new thing I try for every trip, I have a list of things I plan on purchasing after:

-> - Doing my research
+- Doing my research